Skip to main content

 Querying metrics with PromQL

-If you prefer to write your own queries to visualize the data, click Dashboards to navigate back to the dashboards list and click the Explore tab at the top of the pane.
+If you prefer to write your own queries to visualize the data, select Dashboards to navigate back to the dashboards list and select the Explore tab at the top of the pane.

 In the Explore pane, Azure Monitor is the default datasource.
-You can change this by clicking it and selecting your Prometheus data source.
+You can change this by selecting it and selecting your Prometheus data source.

 The query editor supports a graphical query builder and a text-based query editor.
 The graphical query builder is a great way to get started with PromQL.
 You can select the metric you want to query, the aggregation function, and any filters you want to apply.